Lensing and time-delay contributions to galaxy correlations: Conclusions

 Finally, we investigated how the magnification bias parameter $\mathcal{Q}$ affects the observed correlation.
 When $\mathcal{Q}=1$, as in the case for 21cm intensity mapping surveys, lensing effects vanish and relativistic time-delay effects almost disappear.
 On the other hand, surveys observing sources with a steep luminosity function will observe correlations that include larger effects from integrated terms.

-Our results show that analyses of large-scale galaxy clustering with wide and, more important, deep surveys, will need to take into account the effects of integrated correlations as they become dominant in the (near-)radial case.
-We will present a new analysis focused on the near-radial correlations and their significance in a companion paper~\cite{Radialxi}.
+Our results show that a correct modeling of large-scale galaxy clustering with wide and, more important, deep surveys, will need to take into account the effects of integrated correlations as they become dominant in the (near-)radial case.
+The importance of the integrated terms has been investigated in~\cite{Raccanelli:2015vla, Alonso:2015uua, Alonso:2015sfa, Fonseca:2015laa, Cardona:2016qxn}, showing that future single-tracer surveys can detect the lensing term at high significance~\cite{Raccanelli:2015vla, Alonso:2015uua, Cardona:2016qxn}, while multi-tracer surveys will be needed to detect the time-delay term~\cite{Alonso:2015sfa, Fonseca:2015laa}.
+The correlation function for individual configurations is probably below detection, but a full analysis that averages suitably over configurations will be needed to assess the detectability of signals in future surveys.

-Future surveys such as PFS, DESI, Euclid, WFIRST and the SKA will probe extremely large cosmological volumes, and aim to measure cosmological parameters with very high-precision, so there is a need to have precise theoretical modeling.
-Moreover, large-scale contributions contain additional information on the model of dark energy or modified gravity, so it will be fundamental to account for all the effects to correctly model and probe the density field, and use all the constraining power available.
+Large-scale contributions contain additional information on the model of dark energy or modified gravity, so when investigating these scales it will be fundamental to account for all the effects to correctly model and probe the density field, and use all the constraining power available.

 It is necessary to further investigate details of how these large-scale correlations depend on cosmological parameters.
 We leave this to a future work, together with a study on their constraining power for cosmological models.

 {\bf Acknowledgments:}\\ We thank Guido Pettinari for useful suggestions and Nicola Bartolo, Francis-Yan Cyr-Racine, Ruth Durrer, Chris Hirata, Sabino Matarrese, Roland de Putter and Masahiro Takada for helpful discussions.
 Part of the research described in this paper was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 DB and RM are supported by the South African Square Kilometre Array Project.
 RM is supported by the STFC (UK) (grant no. ST/H002774/1).
 RM and CC are supported by the National Research Foundation (NRF, South Africa).
 DB, RM and CC were supported by a Royal Society (UK)/ NRF (SA) exchange grant.
 Some of the numerical computations were performed on the COSMOS supercomputer, part of the DiRAC HPC, a facility funded by STFC and BIS.